-The concept of pangenome, defined as the full complement of genes in a clade, was first introduced by Tettelin et al. in 2005 [1].
+The concept of the pangenome, defined as the full complement of genes in a clade, was first introduced by Tettelin et al. in 2005 [1].
 Pangenome analyses of a species now provide insights into core- and accessory-genome profiles, within-species genetic diversity, evolutionary dynamics and niche-specific adaptions.
-Hitherto, plenty of tools have been proposed for pangenome analysis on genomic or metagenomic data (Table 1).
+A number of methods and tools have to date been proposed for pangenome analysis on genomic or metagenomic data (Table 1).

-Typical pangenome tools such as GET\HOMOLOGUES [2] and PGAP [3], mainly focus on analyzing the homologous gene families and calculating the core/accessory genes of a given taxon.
+Typical pangenome tools such as GET_HOMOLOGUES [2] and PGAP [3], mainly focus on analyzing homologous gene families and calculating the core/accessory genes of a given taxon.
 However, these tools cannot provide the variations of gene-gene physical relationships.
-Tools like GenoSets [4], PGAT [5], PEGR [6], EDGAR [7], GenomeRing [8] and PanViz [9] are developed to generate a linear or circular presentation of homologous sequences/genes, which can indicate the physical relationships between genomic sequences or genes.
-However, these tools visualize the core/accessory sequences or genes on independent lines and thus cannot intuitively present the complex variations among the input genomes.
+Tools like GenoSets [4], PGAT [5], PEGR [6], EDGAR [7], GenomeRing [8] and PanViz [9] are developed to generate a linear or circular presentation of compared genomes, which can indicate the physical relationships between genomic sequences or genes.
+However, in the linear or circular representations generated by these tools, the same homologous region is visualized multiple times and shown on separate input genomes.
+Hence, it will be difficult for users to track a homologous region among the input genomes, especially when there is a large number of homologous regions and input genomes.

 Pangenomes built using de Bruijn graph, like SplitMEM [10] and a tool introduced by Baier et al. [11], partly solve the above problems.
-In the resulting graph yielded by these tools, complete pan-genome is represented in a compact graphical representation such that the core/accessory status of any genomic sequences is immediately identifiable, along with the context of the flanking sequences.
-This strategy enables powerful topological analysis of the pan-genome not possible from a linear/circular representation.
+In the resulting graph generated by these tools, the complete pangenome is represented in a compact graphical representation such that the core/accessory status of any genomic sequences is immediately identifiable, along with the context of the flanking sequences.
+This strategy enables powerful topological analysis of the pangenome not possible from a linear/circular representation.
 Nevertheless, tools based on the de Bruijn graph algorithm can only construct a compact network comprised of core/accessory genomic sequences instead of genes, which means retrieving or updating functional information in downstream analysis will be difficult.
 Furthermore, these tools do not visualize the constructed de Bruijn graph and provide an interactive interface for users to explore the graph.

-Moreover, all the above-mentioned tools analyzed pangenomes via genomic data which require organisms isolated from the environment and cultured in vitro.
-Recent advances in metagenomics have led to a paradigm shift in pangenome study from a limited quantity of cultured microbial genomes to large-scale metagenomic datasets containing huge potential of functional and phylogenetic resolution from the nonculturable taxa.
-Several existing tools dealing with metagenomic data are based on constructed pangenomes, namely; cannot utilize the abundant gene resources contained in metagenomes to extend the pangenomes in question.
-For example, PanPhlAn [12], MIDAS [13], and a pipeline introduced by Delmont and Eren [14] map reads onto a reference pangenome, to describe the pattern of presence/absence of genes in metagenomes.
-For another instance, Kim et al. [15] clustered genes predicted from metagenomic contigs with Bacillus core genes for profiling the Bacillus species in the microbiomes.
+Moreover, all the above-mentioned tools analyze pangenomes via genomic data which require organisms isolated from the environment and cultured in vitro.
+Recent advances in metagenomics have led to a paradigm shift in pangenome studies from a limited quantity of cultured microbial genomes to large-scale metagenomic datasets containing huge potential for functional and phylogenetic resolution from the still uncultured taxa.
+Several existing tools dealing with metagenomic data are based on constructed pangenomes and cannot utilize the abundant gene resources contained in metagenomes to extend the pangenomes in question.
+For example, PanPhlAn [12], MIDAS [13], and a pipeline introduced by Delmont and Eren [14] maps reads onto a reference pangenome, to describe the pattern of the presence/absence of genes in metagenomic contigs with Bacillus core genes for profiling the Bacillus species in the microbiomes.
 Recently, Farag et al. [16] aligned metagenome contigs with reference genomes for identification of "Latescibacteria" genomic fragments.
-Though this strategy can theoretically recruit sequences not present in the reference genomes, it is likely to filter out "Latescibacteria" genomic fragments with structural variations compared to the reference ones.
-Furthermore, all these aforementioned methods for metagenomic data did not organize the pangenome using a network, which is essential for efficiently storage and visualization of pangenome constructed from metagenomic data.
+Even though this strategy can theoretically recruit sequences not present in the reference genomes, it is likely to filter out "Latescibacteria" genomic fragments with structural variations compared to the reference ones.
+Furthermore, all these aforementioned methods using metagenomic data do not organize the pangenome using a network, which is essential for efficiently storage and visualization of pangenomes constructed from metagenomic data.